meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 #### Start requests
 For our purpose we'll make a Web3jService.java class in our spring boot application.
 In this __service__ we will create a simple function to get our client version.
-Note that every transaction on the ethereum chain requires gas to be excuted.
-But this function doesn't require to do a transaction, so you don't have to pay for this function.

  ```java
 @Service